siljevik/FYS4150/Project_3/README.md

 By using the simulation results for the four different stepsizes, the error convergence is estimated for RK4 and FE, and printed out in the terminal.
 (Should return the values FE = 1.443 and RK4 = 1)

-* Lack graphs in 4 subplots to illustrate the relative error*
+NB!Lack graphs in 4 subplots to illustrate the relative error*

 ### Problem 9